 The Why

-Lung cancer is the number one cancer killer of both men and women in the United States.
+Lung cancer is the leading cause of cancer deaths of both men and women in the United States.
 However, Black men in particular suffer disproportionally from lung cancer.
 Black men are more likely to get lung cancer and die from it than their white counterparts, despite historically lower smoking rates.

 Black Americans with lung cancer are less likely to be diagnosed at an early stage, less likely to receive surgical treatment, and less likely to receive any treatment at all compared to white Americans.
 This leads to poorer outcomes from lung cancer for Black Americans.